rucio/documentation/docs/rucio-server-ubuntu.md

 This instruction is about how to install the central Rucio server and get it up and running.
-This server is a Web Server Gateway Interface (WSGI) Python application and has to run on a WSGI capable web server, such as Apache with enabled mod_wsgi.
-The server provides a REST API and interacts with a database.
-The actual tasks are then performed by intermediate-level daemons.
-These read the database and can interact with lower level components including storage managers (FTS, etc).
+This server is a Web Server Gateway Interface (WSGI) Python application in the Flask framework, and should run on a WSGI capable web server, such as Apache with mod_wsgi.
+The Rucio server provides a REST API and interacts with a database.
+The actual tasks are then performed by intermediate-level daemons, which read the database and interact with lower level components including the FTS file transfer system.

-This architecture gives big flexibility in choices of authentication, transfer protocols, and storage systems, and no special software has to run on the storage systems as long as they provide a supported protocol and authN/authZ mechanism.
+Rucio's modular architecture gives big flexibility in choices of authentication, transfer protocols, and storage systems, and no special software has to run on the storage systems as long as they provide a supported protocol and an authN/authZ mechanism.
 However, this can also make first-time setup a nontrivial task.
 The Rucio developers recommend all users to run the Docker containers they provide.
 To learn about setup and configuration, however, it may still be preferrable to install the Rucio server and necessary daemons from source.
-Another reason is that the provided containers and instructions for use are all built on CentOS, which may be incompatible with more up to date host operating systems.
+Another reason is that the provided Docker containers are built on CentOS, which may be incompatible with more up to date host operating systems.
 In the following we describe how to deploy a Rucio server on an Ubuntu server system.

 # Prerequisites